 Anyways, for this occasion, we opted to start with the fritters.
 We decided to get one of each, which is a Crab and Parmesan, a Jalapeno cheddar, a sweet potato and a corn fritter.
 It can be a little bit difficult to decipher the fritters apart until you actually eat them.
 The corn one is actually a different colour, so that one is easy.
 To be honest, my favourite fritter was the crab and parmesan fritter.
 The other ones were just so-so, nothing really amazing.
 I was looking for more jalapeno flavour from the jalapeno and cheddar fritter.
 If I were to get this appetizer the next time, I’d definitely go with four of the crab and parmesan.
 It’s nice a fluffy, and it’s served with a chipotle mayo-type dip!
 It really hits the spot.

-I split my crab cake po’ boy with the blackened catfish po’ boy that Lequyen ordered.
-Fortunately, the catfish was really good!
+My sister ordered the blackened catfish po’ boy.
+The catfish was really good!
 It has really good cajun flavours and was cooked perfectly.
 It was so tender, and the tequila salsa really added to the sandwich and went very nicely with the lightness of the fish.
 I do recommend always getting the sweet potato fries as the side option.
 Da De O’s is quite famous for them, and for good reason.
 They are double fried, and come out with some really good cajun spice and dipping sauce.
 That being said though, I can definitely attest that they can be a little bit inconsistent as a restaurant.
 I’ve had my sweet potatoes coming out incredibly undercooked before, and again, my crab cake po’ boy wasn’t the greatest this occasion.
 I’d still, however, recommend you trying this place out though because the food really is great (most of the time!)

 So overall, I would have to say this experience was just mediocre.
 As I’ve said before, this place can be hit and miss.
 I’ve had really great experiences here, and some bad ones.
 I’d definitely try going on a Monday or a Tuesday, where their Po’ Boys are only 10 dollars!
 Plus sweet potato fries, you can’t really complain for an 11 dollar meal!
 The sweet potato fries really are amazing, if they come out right.
 Other honourable mentions would have to be their andouille sausage, calamari, pulled pork, and philly cheese steak po’ boy.
 These other ones are really really good!
-The fried tiger shrimp po’ boy is also very good, but I feel like you don’t get your money’s worth since you get so few shrimp.
 Anyways, this place is definitely worth a try, just hope you go on a good night because it can be a little bit inconsistent at times!